isi-metaphor/metaphor-adp/pipelines/Farsi/README.md

 ## Running

-Tokenizing, tagging, parsing and LF generation can be invoked individually or altogether in a sequence using the `LF_Pipeline` module.
+Tokenizing, tagging, parsing and LF generation can be invoked individually or altogether in a sequence using the `run-fa.sh` script.
 It is also possible to pipe the output of each module to the next module.

 ### Running the Pipeline